 When it comes to having your account hacked online, it can be even more difficult to just establish your claim.
 The moving around of money was done by someone who logged into your account, so technically it can be hard to prove you didn’t “steal” your own money.
 Add to the situation the likelihood that money has been moved into many different accounts as a diversion tactic, you will end up spending many hours dealing with multiple banks and other sources in an attempt to reclaim your stolen funds.
 Unlike with a stolen debit card or credit card, you are not guaranteed any level of protection when your money has been tampered with by criminals.
 It can develop into a long, unending process trying to restore what was taken from you.

 It is important to never become too lax in your protection of personal and financial information.
 If you are going to do your banking online or via your mobile phone or other device, make sure you are covering all bases where protection is concerned.
+If you take the necessary precautions you can stop bank hackers.

 Pay Attention – be sure you always log out of your bank website after use.
 If you leave your computer or phone unattended with the details open on the screen, don’t be surprised if money goes missing.
 Be diligent about protecting your personal property and don’t allow your technology to leave your sight when you are out in public.
 People who are noticeably not attentive to their surroundings are often the first target a thief will focus on in person and online.